What You’ll Learn 🖥️

 Ref. dB - with the Ref. dB we define our own reference value

-With the Hide axis name option, we hide the name of the assigned channel - only the Y-axis scale is shown.
+Hide Axis Name: When enabled, it hides the name of the assigned channel and displays only the Y-axis scale.

 Interaction

-The 2D graph can display values of the currently selected point with the markers.
-When clicking on such a point with the left mouse button, the marker line will be added showing the X-axis value on the X-axis and showing the Y-axis value of a certain point above the marked point.
-All points can be removed by pressing the right mouse button.
+The 2D graph can display the value of a selected point using markers.
+Clicking a point with the left mouse button adds a marker line showing: The X-axis value along the axis and the Y-axis value above the marked point.
+To remove all markers, right-click on the graph.

 2D graph markers